JaZhKa/weather/README.md

 # React + TypeScript + Vite

+**To start**
+git install
+git run dev
+add .env like in /.env-example

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: